 While I’m all for embracing new technology, we found that some faculty rely upon it too much.
 Students in high school, for example, have seven periods.
 Their attention gets divided among a number of subjects, plus any extracurricular activities.

-We wish that all instructors would follow-up with a verbal or written communication to remind the students of upcoming and current assignments.
+We wish that all instructors would follow up with verbal or written communication to remind the students of upcoming and current assignments.
 A little discussion could go a long way.

 As a parent (or a student), it’s impossible to see a complete picture of current and upcoming assignments by using the portal because some faculty members just don’t use it consistently.